Bulk operations

 • ... your task needs to collect and process a lot of data.
 Tasks responding to bulk operations operate with a higher memory allowance than other tasks, decreasing the chances of your task being terminated for memory exhaustion.

 • ... paginating for data would be too complicated.
-Pagination in GraphQL can be painful, especially when using nested resources.
+Pagination in GraphQL can be tricky when using nested resources.

 Don't use bulk operations when...